 1. Aspiring Guest Writers: Please read this first

-We are inundated with requests to promote a site and pitches for article submissions.
-While we love to help fellow content creators, we are selective about the articles we accept.
+I am inundated with requests for site promotions and pitches for article submissions.
+While I love to help fellow content creators, I am selective about the articles I accept.
 This helps to maintain a tight focus on the theme of the blog and not water down our good content with bad.

 Blanket email blasts using a scraped email address or a generic request sent through the contact form will not be successful.
 Quite frankly, most of these are low quality and rarely considered.